 The patient was given various pain, anti-inflammatory and antibiotic medications, as well as a tail guard and a strict monitoring schedule.

-On May 24 the eagle was noted to be bright, alert, responsive, and feisty, all of which are positive signs that this eagle is regaining its strength and energy.
-Finally, on May 27 this bird was moved outside to A3, one of the Center’s largest flight pens, to give it an opportunity to stretch its healing wing in a larger outdoor space, and to spend time with other rehabilitating eagle patients.
+On May 24 the eagle was noted to be bright, alert, responsive, and feisty, all of which are positive signs that this eagle is regaining her strength and energy.
+Finally, on May 27 this bird was moved outside to A3, one of the Center’s largest flight pens, to give her an opportunity to stretch her healing wing in a larger outdoor space, and to spend time with other rehabilitating eagle patients.
 You can watch these eagles on one of our Critter Cams here.